What is an Independent Sponsor?

-An independent sponsor also referred to as a fundless sponsor, is an individual or capital group seeking to acquire a company without the possession of equity financing needed for the transaction in advance.
-The independent sponsor recognizes a target company and later seeks investors that can provide equity to acquire the company.
-The independent sponsor structure avoids using a private equity fund such as pension or family funds and directly invests in the project.
-They will operate the company, receive project equity and fees, and distribute profits made to the investor.
+An independent sponsor, also referred to as a fundless sponsor, is an individual or capital group seeking to acquire a company, who does not have the equity financing needed for the transaction in advance.
+The independent sponsor recognizes a target company and then seeks an investor that can provide equity to acquire the company.
+The independent sponsor structure avoids using a private equity fund such as pension or family funds and, instead, directly invests in the project.
+They will operate the company, receive project equity and fees, and distribute profits made to the investors.

 Commonly, independent sponsors are private equity experts or investment bankers who want equity ownership and involvement in the growth and operations of a company.
-The limited partner capital of an independent sponsor usually comes from hedge funds, private equity firms, family and friends, and family offices.
-The choice of the source of capital will depend on the nature of the deal.
+The limited partner capital of an independent sponsor usually comes from hedge funds, private equity firms, family and friends, or family offices.
+The choice of the source of capital often depends on the nature of the deal.

-For instance, larger deals will require reputable private equity firms with ready capital since they can play a vital role in the process of closing the deal as well as provide a company representative to take an operational function in the acquired company.
-However, smaller deals may need just family offices to participate in.
-An independent sponsor may be given the mandate to handle the deal as well as run the operational role.
+For instance, larger deals will require reputable private equity firms with ready capital since they can play a vital role in the process of closing the deal, as well as provide a company representative to take an operational function in the acquired company.
+However, smaller deals may need just family offices to participate.
+An independent sponsor may be given the mandate to handle the deal, as well as manage the operational role.

 The following are some of the reasons why investors prefer the structure of independent sponsor to the private equity structure:

 Making an investment in a private equity fund generally implies that you need to accept the investment terms that the fund proposes, except when the investor wants to invest in a majority of the fund’s shares.
 An independent sponsor structure often involves one investor who can negotiate the terms of investment specifically to suit the investor.

-The environment for private equity funds is usually challenging since there are few opportunities to pursue.
-They may be forced to invest more in small deals with less competition.
+The environment for private equity funds is usually challenging since there are a limited number of opportunities worth pursuing.
+They may be forced to invest more in smaller deals with less competition.
 However, investment in small deals is usually labor-intensive.
-For such a reason, private equity funds like to invest in such deals by using an independent sponsor.
+For this reason, private equity funds like to invest in such deals by using an independent sponsor.

-However, in an independent sponsor structure, the acquisition target will be well known by the investors even before the investment.
-The investors will receive full knowledge of where the money will be used.
-Sometimes the independent sponsor will share a purchase agreement with the investor to understand the potential investment better.
+In an independent sponsor structure, the acquisition target will be well known by the investor before the investment.
+The investor will receive full knowledge of where and how the money will be used.
+Sometimes the independent sponsor will share a purchase agreement with the investor to help them understand the potential investment better.

 Below are some of the reasons why the structure is liked by independent sponsors.